Morality and Money

 The quiet changes to angry hysterics.

+Those who jog along their solid, easy way, and are not in danger of falling, know very little of the shifts and frequent desperations of the existence of the poor.
 There are plenty of hard-up fellows in this city, and out in the mines, and all over.
 You have no idea how many run ashore, get sick from exposure, poor grub, etc. Many young men, some old chaps, some boys of I5 or I6—I met them everywhere.

 Did you ever think, for a moment, how so many young men, full of the stuff to make the noblest heroes of the earth, really pass their lives, year after year?
+Decent working-people trying to keep up a good appearance, but living daily by toil, from hand to mouth—constant toil—ever alert to keep the wolf back from the door—sleeping in some cramped and dirty place—never knowing once a beautiful happy home—with nothing ahead—no development—no rational pleasure—and so till death.

-In the mechanical nature of most kinds of labor, a series of repeated experiences, no new lessons are learned, no new volitions made,
+In the mechanical nature of most kinds of labor, a series of repeated experiences,

-Routine baffles the powers of thought; attention flags amidst unvarying toil; and reason is dizzied by the perpetual recurrence of the same petty details.
+And reason is dizzied by the perpetual recurrence of the same petty details.

 Incessant, monotonous drudgery produces an exhaustion of the muscular and nervous system; the sense of weariness which follows excessive labor is almost insufferable.
+What wonder they are tempted to kindle within their sluggish systems some sparkles of genial life by transient exhilaration?

-Exciting drinks seem to set free prisoned talents, open wide prospects, and break up the plodding crowd of common thoughts,
+Exciting drinks seem to set free prisoned talents, open wide prospects, and break up the plodding crowd of common thoughts.

 The payment for women’s labor is miserably poor—